vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 same result.
 Or at the very least use syntax that doesn't require a cognitive context switch.

-So, I am looking for an alternative to `cmake` and Internet tells me that I have two options: *gn*, and *meson*.
-Meson is the closest thing that fits my preference for syntax; it is pythonic and often seen in use with *ninja* in many foss projects.
+So, I am looking for an alternative to *cmake* and Internet tells me that I have two options: *gn*, and *meson*.
+Meson seemed to fit my preference for syntax; it is pythonic and often seen in use with *ninja* in many foss projects.

 This article goes into the details of getting a simple program in C++ built with a couple of 3rd party library dependencies, and write down